 The stub file approach does not require you to compile the library source code.
 A stub file is applicable to multiple versions of a library, so the stub file does not need to be updated when a new version of the library is released.
 When provided by the author of the checker, a stub file is used automatically, with no need for the user to supply a command-line option.
-The stub file reader approach has some limitations, notably using non-standard syntax in some locations (Section 28.4.5).
 Section 28.4 describes how to create and use stub files.